guiblanchet/bioquant/content/authors/freedich_houessou/_index.md

 # Username (this should match the folder name)
 authors:
-  - freedich
+  - freedich_houessou

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Doctoral Student
+role: PhD candidate

 # Organizations/Affiliations
 organizations: